josepht96/learning/notes/azure/az104/review.md

 # Virtual Networking ###########################################################
 # NAT Rules
 For external connections to azure resources, like ssh and rdp.
-Non-http traffic
+Non-http traffic.
+Translates private IPs to public IP ports (the same way your router works).
+Not zone redundant. its what allows
 # Network Rules
 Similar to above, but allows traffic between resources within the virtual network.
 SQL database to web server or something.
 # Application Rules